brendanfernandes-projects/Morse-to-Text-converter/README.md

 # Morse-to-Text-converter
-Convert text to morse code or morse code to text
+Python script to convert text to morse code or morse code to text